Advanced Topics in Atmospheric Dynamics: Cool-Season Precipitation Processes and Prediction

 Course Description

-A graduate survey of cool-season precipitation processes, impacts, and prediction including precipitation measurement, winter storms, extratropical cyclones, orographic precipitation, and related topics.
+A graduate survey of cool-season precipitation processes, impacts, and prediction including precipitation measurement, microphyiscal processes, winter storms, atmospheric rivers, orographic and lake-effect precipitation, climate-change trends and projections, and related topics.

 My Assumptions